- About Us

-The next stages of campus development include a new block at the rear of the College to be called the McKinnon Building after past Headmaster Ian McKinnon and his wife Jenny.
+The latest campus development is the construction of a new block at the rear of the College, The McKinnon Block.
+Named in honour of former Headmaster Ian McKinnon and his wife Jenny.

-Architects and building planners have worked alongside staff and students to create facilities that will offer flexible learning environments suited for individual study and collaborative group work, adaptable teaching spaces and a leading fabrication lab.
-Also planned for the new building is a Food Technology Laboratory to allow for its introduction to the curriculum.
-The girls’ pastoral care facilities will be located in this block with their own Hub like common room.
+Architects and building planners worked alongside staff and students to create facilities that offer flexible learning environments suited for individual study and collaborative group work, adaptable teaching spaces and a leading fabrication lab.
+Included in the building are facilities for a Food Technology Laboratory to allow for its introduction to the curriculum.
+The girls’ pastoral care facilities are located in this block with their own Hub like common room.

-The student environmental committee have held regular meetings with the architects to discuss their thoughts and ideas on features that should be included in the new building to make it as environmentally friendly as possible.
+The student environmental committee held regular meetings with the architects to discuss their thoughts and ideas on features that should be included in the block to make it as environmentally friendly as possible.

-The Parents’ Association too will be involved in supporting development of the outdoor space in front of the McKinnon Block and environmental features.
+The Parents’ Association contributed support in the development of the outdoor space in front of the McKinnon Block and environmental features.

 Construction is currently underway with completion scheduled for the start of the 2020 school year.